mhvwerts/AJAX-instrument-control/README.md

 ## Introduction

 This is an example of how one might remotely control a scientific instrument using a web browser.
 The instrument would be physically connected (USB, RS232...
 GPIB, why not?) to a computer that controls it.
-The computer also runs a web server that provides a way for the web browser client to connect to it.
-This example is drawn from a small project, in which the 'instrument' was a (Raspberry Pi) camera controlled by a Raspberry Pi computer.
+The computer then also acts as a web server providing a way for a web-browser to connect to it.

 The remote client computer only needs to have a compatible web browser.
 The server computer (e.g. the aforementioned Raspberry Pi) runs Python and serves an HTML page to the client web browser.
 This HTML page contains AJAX-style Javascript.
 In this context, AJAX means [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)), not [AJAX!](https://www.youtube.com/watch?v=_uyK9mGAFyo)

+The present example is drawn from a small project, in which the 'instrument' was a (Raspberry Pi) camera controlled by a Raspberry Pi computer.
 Documentation is minimal.
 The code is relatively self-explanatory.
 It is mainly intended to demonstrate the idea.
 All the basic functionality for remote control and read-out is there: changing the state of the instrument (setting parameters, triggering acquisition) and transferring recorded data (e.g. image, spectrum) to the client for analysis.

 ## Warning!